 Having something stolen from you is a surefire way to destroy the vibe of your trip.

-Trust me, my laptop was stolen before, and I was absolutely beside myself.
+Trust me, my laptop was stolen on a trip years ago, and I was absolutely beside myself.

-Pickpocketing and theft are likely the bigger issues you will come up against.
+So that being said, pickpocketing and theft are likely the biggest issues you will come up against here.

 When selecting your day bag, be sure to choose something that can be held close to your body, zips or closes completely (no open tote bag), and preferably is anti-slash.

-Dressing casually and adapting to local dress can also help you avoid becoming a target.
+Dressing casually and adapting to local dress can also help you avoid becoming an obvious target.

 Dress Code Etiquette